BurakDmb/OscarDifferentLanguageDetector/README.md

 ## Installation:

-* Create a virtual environment:
+* Create a virtual environment by using conda:
 `conda create -n pyspark python=3.8`

 * Install pyspark and other modules: